mercuryanalytics/petasos/Deployment-plan.md

   3. Run the import script
   4. Run the scope-creation script
   5. Run the census export script
+  6. Run the census unmap script
-  6. Run the census import script
+  7. Run the census import script

 ## Deployment steps
 1. Change AWS CodePipeline and Chatbot to deploy to `researchresultswebsite.com`.